Part III - Intervention

-“Well…” Mouse suddenly remembers he’s feigning innocent, and he shakes his head once more in denial.
+“Well…” Mouse suddenly remembers he’s feigning innocence, and he shakes his head once more.
 “Is there?
 I don’t even know what it means.
 I’m rather curious, now that you mention it.”

 At the mere mention of her name, Mouse grows sullen and scowls.

 “You have issues with the Procrastinatrix?”
-I ask in surprise.
+I ask.

 “AND she’s mean!
 Did you know she handcuffed my arms behind my back like a petty criminal?
 Then she threw me in an old steamer trunk with a bunch of half-edited manuscripts and hid me away for months!
 She’s a wicked shrew, and she just wants to hoard all of your attention for herself.”